karlgluck/swiss-chocolatey-lab/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force ; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072 ; (Invoke-WebRequest -Method Get -Uri ($__URL = (Read-Host -Prompt "Update-SwissHost.ps1") -replace "github\.com\/(.*)\/blob\/(.*)",'raw.githubusercontent.com/$1/$2') -Headers @{Authorization=@('token ',($__TOKEN = Read-Host -Prompt "GitHub Token")) -join ''; 'Cache-Control'='no-cache'}).Content | Invoke-Expression ; Update-SwissHost -Bootstrap ([PSCustomObject]@{Token=$__TOKEN; Url=$__URL}) ; Remove-Variable @('__TOKEN','__URL')
 ````

-Next, you will be asked for two additional inputs.
+You will be asked to provide two additional inputs:

-1. Copy-paste the URL to `Update-SwissHost.ps1` into the first prompt: [Update-SwissHost.ps1](./Module/Host/Update-SwissHost.ps1)
+1. Copy-paste the URL to [Update-SwissHost.ps1](./Module/Host/Update-SwissHost.ps1) into the first prompt for "Update-SwissHost.ps1"
-2. Paste your [GitHub Personal Access Token](https://github.com/settings/tokens) into the second prompt
+2. Paste your [GitHub Personal Access Token](https://github.com/settings/tokens) into the second prompt for "GitHub Token"

 Bootstrapping will then continue.
 If this is the first time you're running this on a fresh host, installing Hyper-V will require restarting your computer.
-The updater will automatically continue afterward.
+You will need to manually run `Update-SwissHost` after rebooting to continue.

 Once the setup script completes, you're ready to install a VM.
 If you make changes to the swiss-chocolatey repository, your host will automatically update to the latest contents every time the host is restarted or `Update-SwissHost` is invoked.

 ### Configuring a repository

 To use a repository as a VM, create a file named `/.swiss/config.json` to configure its settings.
+You can also add `/.swiss/packages.config` to configure Chocolatey packages to install.

 ### Managing a VM